 “Having animal shelters in every borough reflects our belief that all animals should be protected and given the opportunity to find a home.
 After almost three decades, five administrations and an uncertain future, we could not afford to wait one more day.”

 Polo was welcomed into the fur-family at the first and only cat cafe in the borough, the Brooklyn Cat Cafe!
-The non-profit cafe houses adoptable pets and gives the public a hand’s on approach to get to know the loving felines in a no cage environment.
+The non-profit cafe houses adoptable pets.
+Thigives the public a hand’s on approach to get to know the loving felines in a no cage environment.

-On Sunday, June 10th the cafe posted that Polo was up for adoption at their cafe to the delight of fans.
+On Sunday, June 10th the cafe posted that Polo was up for adoption to the delight of fans.
 If he hasn’t been adopted yet, we are sure it will only be a matter of days for the friendly boy to find a fur-ever home!

-Special thanks to Francisco Moya for stepping up and saving “Big Boy” from certain doom on the dangerous roads when others just ignored him.
-It’s humans like this that make a difference in the world, even if it’s just for one blessed cat.
+Special thanks to politician Francisco Moya for stepping up and saving “Big Boy” from certain doom on the dangerous roads when others just ignored him.
+It’s humans like this that make a difference in the world.
+Even if it’s just for one blessed cat.